Who Cares About Employee Engagement?

 What are actively engaged employees?
 Engaged workers actively contribute to a positive work environment.
-Turnover is lower, and they take less time and effort to manage.
-They do what needs to be done to meet their goals and the goals of the company.
+As a result, turnover is lower, and they take less time and effort to manage.
+Additionally, they do what needs to be done to meet their goals and the goals of the company.
 Talented managers recognize actively engaged employees and help them perform to their full potential.

 Non-engaged employees are typically people who think of their work in the form of tasks.
-Their duties are likely tied more to their day-to-day activities and less to the long-term success of the company.
+For instance, their duties are likely tied more to their day-to-day activities and less to the long-term success of the company.
 They are more likely to perform as a routine or wait to be told what to do rather than work autonomously toward defined goals.
 When asked, they are likely to illustrate a lack of clear support and recognition by their manager.

 Those employees who are actively disengaged are often the most difficult to reach.
 They may demonstrate negativity or even sabotage if given a reason they can justify.
 The company’s goals are just that.
 Their individual goals are more important and can diverge radically from those of their department or co-workers.
 The actively disengaged employee can infect the workforce through poor work ethic, attendance, and even by recruiting others to work in opposition to the organization’s mission.
 They are good at finding problems—not solutions.

 What can be done to help ensure you have actively engaged employees?

-A good start is to keep those engaged employees and your non-engaged employees involved in what is going on and demonstrate your commitment to their growth.
+Above all, keep engaged employees and non-engaged employees involved in what is going on and demonstrate your commitment to their growth.

 - Ask for their opinions on decisions that will affect them.